laurabenestan/db-RDA-and-db-MEM/README.md

 On the right side of the figure, ***S. mentella***, in blue, was mainly driven by 2008 and by greater fishing depths.

 MEM3 and MEM1 were the spatial variables best explaining species distribution.

+So these results are showing us that year 2002, 2001 and depth are contributing to RDA1 while 2013 is contributing to RDA2.
+It seems that sites with increasing depth have increasing genomic differentation (from scaling 1).
+The vectors indicate factors that are driving different axes.